-When gold was discovered at Sutter’s Mill in California, less than 150 miles from San Francisco, hundreds of thousands of people poured into the area hoping to strike it rich.
-Virtually overnight, an economy sprang up for the goods and services needed by the miners.
+Gold was discovered at Sutter’s Mill in California, less than 150 miles from San Francisco.
+After its discovery, hundreds of thousands of people poured into the area hoping to strike it rich.
+Virtually overnight, an economy sprang up for the goods and services that the miners.
 This nascent economy was in desperate need of a medium of exchange, a currency for the multitude of transactions.
 How this need was met paints a colorful picture of the chaotic and enterprising gold rush economy and the practical benefits of statehood.

 Gold Will Do in a Pinch

 In the earliest days of the gold rush, there simply wasn’t enough California currency to go around.
-Official coins struck by the U.S. Mint had to make a long journey out west and were in short supply.
-Miners began using the gold they mined or panned to buy and sell.
+Official coins struck by the U.S. Mint had to make a long journey out west.
+And, they were in short supply.
+Hence, miners began using the gold they mined or panned to buy and sell.
 People would walk around with a pouch of gold dust the way people today carry bills in a wallet.
 If a bartender charged a pinch of gold for a drink, it meant as much gold as the bartender could pinch between his thumb and index finger.

-The inexact and inefficient use of gold gave rise to a number of private mints that produced standardized coins for large transactions.
+The inexact and inefficient use of gold gave rise to a number of private mints.
+These mints produced standardized coins for large transactions.
 Norris, Grieg & Norris was the first company to mint coins, but they quickly went out of business.
-Moffat & Co. was far more successful, producing “Pioneer Coins” in denominations ranging from $1 to $50.
-Several other companies produced coins with varying degrees of use, and many of the remaining specimens from these producers are highly valued rare coins.
+On the other hand, Moffat & Co. was far more successful, producing “Pioneer Coins” in denominations ranging from $1 to $50.
+And, several other companies produced coins with varying degrees of use.
+Many of the remaining specimens from these producers are highly valued rare coins.

 The Government Steps In